 If this is an emergency, please call 9-1-1

-In addition to non-emergent reports such as property crimes, fraud and traffic enforcement, Rubireports also supports the reporting of sensitive incidents that are investigated by our Criminal Investigation Division, including hate crimes and hate-motivated incidents, sexual assault, and human trafficking.
-These options were developed in consultation with community partners to provide an additional discreet and trauma-informed reporting option.
-Reports submitted through Rubireports in these categories are sent directly to specially trained detectives, reducing the number of times a survivor must recount their experience and allowing them to report when they are ready from any place of safety, without concern that a marked police cruiser will attend.
-For emergencies and/or crimes in progress, always call 9-1-1.
+These reporting options were developed in consultation with community partners to provide a discreet and trauma‑informed way to report.
+Submissions in these categories are sent directly to specially trained detectives, reducing the number of times a survivor must retell their experience.
+Survivors can report when they are ready, from any safe location, without concern that a marked police cruiser will attend.

-If you are reporting a stolen vehicle, please call us at 705-675-9171.
+If you are reporting a stolen vehicle, please call 705‑675‑9171.

 Reporting tips: |